 JLI targets outcomes in both the carceral and postcarceral settings.
 We advocate for jailhouse lawyers to have access to everything they need to be effective advocates for themselves and other incarcerated people.
 This includes advocacy to ensure jailhouse lawyers have all the legal materials they need to adequately research legal questions as well as programs aimed at ensuring they have the knowledge and skills required to be an effective legal advocate for themselves and the people they are incarcerated with.
 We also seek to create opportunities for former jailhouse lawyers to become leaders in the fight against mass incarceration by using their skills upon release.
 This includes being able to leverage their skills for individual educational or employment opportunities, as well as bringing their knowledge of the law and justice system to their communities to help break the cycle of incarceration.

 JLI pursues these outcomes through network building, research, curriculum development, and advocacy.
-JLI is building a network of current and former jailhouse lawyers to share knowledge and build a movement.
-We collect information directly from current and former jailhouse lawyers on their access to legal education, training, and resources, and what support they need to strengthen their work.
-This information is used to develop training curricula for jailhouse lawyers and law clerks to improve their substantive legal knowledge as well as research, counselling, interviewing and conflict resolution skills.
+LEAH is building a network of current and former jailhouse lawyers to share knowledge and build a movement.
+LEAH collects information directly from current and former jailhouse lawyers on their access to legal education, training, and resources, and what support they need to strengthen their work.
+JLI uses this information to develop training curricula for jailhouse lawyers and law clerks to improve their substantive legal knowledge as well as research, counselling, interviewing and conflict resolution skills.
 JLI also advocates for increased access to legal materials in jails and prisons as well as improved State-wide law clerk training programs.

 Collaboration with Prison Reform and Education Project

 JLI is working in partnership with the Prison Reform and Education Project (PREP)'s Prison Teaching Project, to strengthen the legal education curriculum offered to people incarcerated in New York state prisons.